1915 Galveston hurricane: Galveston Island

 The 1915 hurricane was the first major hurricane in the Galveston area since the construction of the Galveston Seawall following the 1900 Galveston hurricane, providing the first substantial test of the artificial barrier.
 Initial reports in The Houston Post drew comparisons between the strengths and paths of the 1915 hurricane and the 1900 hurricane.
 The Associated Press reported that storm refugees initially believed "Galveston's property loss [would] be greater than it was in 1900".
 Galveston mayor Lewis Fisher also tentatively estimated that the total property damage from the 1915 hurricane would be costlier.
 Although the 1915 hurricane lasted longer than the 1900 hurricane and was of comparable intensity, the seawall and timely warnings prevented a disaster of a similar scale.
 In their last received report before landfall, the Galveston News asserted that "the sea wall built to protect the city has stood the test".
 Located at the core of the hurricane's impacts, Galveston incurred roughly $6 million in damage and reported 11 fatalities.

 Swells from the hurricane began reaching Galveston on the morning of August 15, rising steadily before rising and roughening significantly after the evening of August 17.
 Rail service in southeastern Texas was disrupted as the storm made landfall; a train from the Southern Pacific Transportation Company bound for Galveston was stopped in Seabrook and overnight sleeping cars destined for Houston from Galveston did not complete their treks.
-The last interurban railcar evacuating people in Galveston was stranded in Virginia Point after a power line was cut by the storm.
+The last Galveston and Houston Electric Railway interurban car from the evacuating people in Galveston was stranded in Virginia Point after a power line was cut by the storm.

 During the hurricane's passage, many Galveston residents took refuge in public buildings, including an estimated 5,000 people at the Union Depot.
 Streetcar, electric, and gas service were all suspended as the storm made landfall.
 Three fires during the storm exacerbated the damage, partially burning three buildings and causing more than $100,000 in losses.
 Galveston officials heavily censored initial reporting from local media in order to curtail the spread of false rumors, rejecting most telegraph queries for information.
 Telecommunications from the Galveston News were cut after 8:20 p.m.
 CST on August 16 (01:20 UTC August 17), with the last surviving communications wires downed in the city by 9:00 p.m.
 CST on August 16 (02:00 UTC August 17).
 The first reports from Galveston after the storm emerged on August 19.